 Each character starts with one finisher slot.
 Finishers are typically used to end battles and cannot be used in your first three posts.
 Some finishers have the capability of seriously hurting or completely destroying your opponent if they are successful.
 You

 may only use a finisher once per battle unless otherwise stated.
+If you use two or more advanced/finisher techniques in the same post, you will become Exhausted.
 When firing a finisher that is a ki attack, your power level will be temporarily boosted by the % of ki used with an additional 10% added for each damage level (total boost capped at +125% your max pl).

 Each action spent charging a finisher will increase ki usage by 2% and increase damage rating by +1.